 7.4.
-MVPD PROVIDED DIRECT FEEDS WITH REPLACED COMMERCIAL CREATIVE CONTENT
+MVPD PROVIDED DIRECT FEEDS WITH UNIQUE COMMERCIAL CONTENT

-Multiple Video Program Distributors (MVPD) has requested local stations to insert unique 30 or 60 second commercials using a separate commercial server.
+Local stations have been requested by Multiple Video Program Distributors (MVPD) to insert unique 30 or 60 second commercials using a separate commercial server.
 Such creatives are specifically designed for distribution to local subscribers of the cable system, while non subscribers in the market would receive a different targeted commercial creative for that cable system.
 Nielsen has determined two solutions for this distribution to ensure correct Nielsen crediting.